captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 [^7]: I have [my own git server](https://git.captnemo.in/explore/repos) configured as a fallback if it goes down.
 I ensure the same controls on my Git server as Gitea, and it runs in my living room.
 [^8]: I lost my previous GPG key because my Yubikey stopped working
 [^10]: The one major exception is lastpass, which I no longer recommend.
+[^11]: The jury is still out on whether this counts as an "independent second factor".

 [passforios]: https://mssun.github.io/passforios/ 'Open Source, no-network, minimalist pass client for iOS'
 [okc]: https://www.openkeychain.org/